isaacto/cronrepo/README.md

 A directory should be created for the cron job files.
 They are normally shell scripts, although you can use other type of programs as well.
-They need to be line-based, though allowing a comment style headed by "#".
+They need to be line-based, and need to allow a comment style headed by "#" (or otherwise allowing such lines to be inserted freely, e.g., through a multi-line string syntax).
 So using Perl or Python scripts or even Makefile as such jobs are okay.

 The cron job files will be tagged by "taglines" to tell what cron jobs should be installed on each target.
 The simplest ones look like this: